MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/windows/cpp.md

 ---
-title: Build your Visual C++ app | Azure Pipelines or Team Foundation Server
+title: Build your Visual C++ app
+titleSuffix: Azure Pipelines & TFS
 description: Learn how you can use the continuous integration (CI) pipeline in Azure Pipelines or TFS to automatically build your Visual C++ app. ms.prod: devops ms.technology: devops-cicd